Remote access to data

 To install rsync on windos please refer to this guide

-Rsync is similar to sftp, but is smarter at restarting files.
+Rsync is good for large files since it can restart interrupted transfers.
 Use rsync for large file transfers. rsync actually uses the ssh protocol so you can rsync from anywhere you can ssh from. rsync is installed by default on Linux and Mac terminals.
 On Windows machines we recommend using GIT-bash.

 Replace the bits in CAPS with your own case.
 Briefly, -a tries to preserve all attributes of the file, -v increases verbosity to see what rsync is doing, -z uses compression, -c skips files that have identical MD5 checksum, -e specifies to use ssh (not necessary but needed for the commands coming after), --chmod sets the group permissions to shared (as common practice on scratch project folders), and --group sets the groupname to the group you belong to (note that GROUPNAME == PROJECTNAME on our scratch filesystem).